Kirsty Gogan works from London on the global activities of the Energy for Humanity.

 He travelled with former anti-nuclear activists to Chernobyl and Fukushima.
 The documentary gives a vision on what nuclear energy would be capable in doing to protect the environment, especially when future reactor concepts will be used that can also recycle nuclear fuel.
 Robert Stone lives in the metropolitan area of New York and is currently working on a new film project.

-The Swiss entrepreneur Daniel S. Aegerter co-founded Energy for Humanity to further his philanthropic agenda with regards to future energy supply.
+The Swiss entrepreneur Daniel S. Aegerter co-founded Energy for Humanity to further his philanthropic agenda with regards to global energy supply.

-As one of the most successful Swiss tech-entrepreneurs, Daniel Aegerter is convinced that clean electricity is the form of energy with the highest quality and that its share needs to be dramatically increased at the expense of fossil fuels.
+Daniel Aegerter is a Swiss entrepreneur convinced that clean electricity is the form of energy with the highest quality and that its share needs to be dramatically increased at the expense of fossil fuels.